• Skip to primary navigation

 Being little, those caramel apples looked huge to me, like the biggest indulgence I could imagine, what with their glistening, thick layer of sweet, buttery caramel and the occasional additional topping of nuts, chocolate, or other candy bejeweling that glossy exterior.

-Every now and again my parents would allow me to get one of those decadent apples to enjoy for a couple of days (I could never finish one in a single day!), and it was such a tasty autumn treat for me, such a special thing.
+Every now and again my parents would allow me to get one of those decadent apples to enjoy for a couple days (I could never finish one in a single day!), and it was such a tasty autumn treat for me, such a special thing.

 And me being me, childhood whimsies always inspire my recipes!

 And the topper?
-A super easy-to-whisk-up warm, maple-caramel syrup to drizzle over top to seal the deal.
-Absolutely de-lish!
+A super easy to whisk up warm, maple-caramel syrup to drizzle over top to seal the deal—absolutely "de-lish"!

 Talk about an ultra comfy-cozy breakfast fit for apple season, inspired by a childhood love of caramel apples!